akaGallo/APTP_project/README.md

   ```

 ## PROBLEM 3
-<p align="justify">For running the Problem 3, you will need the PANDA planner making sure to load it in the your workspace.</p>
+<p align="justify">To run Problem 3, make sure to have the PANDA planner available in your workspace.
+Load the PANDA planner before proceeding further.</p>

   ```bash
 cd Desktop/APTP_project/problem3